wallstersson/ukth-appinn-containerapps-orderapi/solution5.md

 </details>
 <br>

-The command will create a GitHub Action and run it, it takes a couple of minutes, please check the status at github.com --> Actions and see the progress of the GitHub Action after it has been created by the Azure CLI command.
+The command will create a GitHub Action and run it, it takes a couple of minutes, please check the status at _github.com --> Actions_ and see the progress of the GitHub Action after it has been created by the Azure CLI command.

-Dive into the logs and locate the “latestRevisionName”, then go to the Azure portal and verify that the revision name is the same for the “queuereader” Container App.
+Dive into the logs and locate the _latestRevisionName_, then go to the Azure portal and verify that the revision name is the same for the _queuereader_ Container App.

 ![ghaction1](images/ghaction1.png)